Termite: a simple RS232 terminal

 - A guide to add a translation of the user interface of Termite (Adobe Acrobat format).

-- User-interface translations: French, German and Polish.
-Thanks go to the translators Jean-Michel Terrade, Ulrich Schnier and Krzysztof Kozłowski.
-The Italian translation was done by Giuseppe Bordoni.
+- User-interface translations: Spanish and Russian.
+Thanks go to the translators Luciano Zini and Viacheslav Vasiliev.
+The Italian translation was done by Giuseppe Bordoni, the French translation by Jean-Michel Terrade, German by Ulrich Schnier and Polish by Krzysztof Kozłowski.

 Termite focuses on text data, and specifically text that is sent and received as strings terminated with "new-line" characters.
 It has no provisions for transferring files or binary data.
 (That said, with the "hexadecimal view" plug-in, you can send and receive bytes as hexadecimal values, and you may write a "plug-in" filter for file transfer as well).